 implement a vision and introduce innovation within an organization.
 It also defines social, political, legal, legislative, regulatory and

 organizational factors that influence nursing practice.
 Principles of leadership are emphasized, including ethics, negotiation, motivation of others, advocacy, problem-solving, diversity management, interdisciplinary and multi-agency partnerships, improvements to care management, skills development and knowledge.
-Prerequisite: None

 NR-505 Advanced Research Methods: Evidence-Based Practice – 3 Credits

 This course provides the scientific basis for the analysis and use of research to further develop the knowledge base and skill sets required to maximize evidence-based practice in healthcare settings.
 Students conduct an in-depth analysis of research methods as a framework for studying clinical issues.
 Students build on their knowledge of the research process, with an emphasis on analyzing the components, problems and issues related to nursing and other disciplines; finding, evaluating and critiquing available literature; and critically evaluating qualitative and quantitative research methods, including design, sampling, data-collection strategies, measurement and interpretation of results.
 All of these skills allow students to evaluate and critique findings to enhance evidence-based nursing practice, including dissemination of findings.
 Ethical issues are also addressed throughout the course.
-Prerequisite: NR-500

 NR-506 Healthcare Policy – 3 Credits

 In this course, the student explores topics related to healthcare policy, including the processes involved in developing and analyzing policy components and consequences currently impacting the nursing profession, consumers and the healthcare system.
 The forces responsible for current healthcare policies, including historical, ethical and political factors are examined.
 Current policy-related controversies and challenges are also examined.
 Students investigate and propose strategies that nurses employ to impact policy development at institutional, local, national and international levels.
-Prerequisite: NR-500

 NR-512 Fundamentals of Nursing Informatics – 3 Credits

 This course provides foundational or introductory knowledge about informatics, with an emphasis on developing an understanding of concepts relevant to nursing informatics (NI).
 NI is a nursing specialty that supports quality nursing care through the distribution of data and information so that knowledge can be generated, processed, acquired, and disseminated.
 NI synthesizes nursing science with computer, information, and cognitive sciences.
 You will explore informatics-based health applications that support decision making in the four areas of nursing: clinical, administrative, research and education.
 These applications enhance the value of nursing.
-Prerequisite: NR-500